-- Cabinet to consider whether financial sustainability had been adequately addressed and whether it should form a key theme - Cabinet to consider whether the headline objectives were ambitions enough - Cabinet to consider whether issues of rurality had been adequately addressed sustainability.
-He said that the Council was in a stable financial position and the Corporate Plan emphasised the importance of maintaining this.
-In conclusion, the Leader said that he believed the themes were ambitious and would stretch the Council.
+- Cabinet to consider whether financial sustainability had been adequately addressed and whether it should form a key theme - Cabinet to consider whether the headline objectives were ambitions enough - Cabinet to consider whether issues of rurality had been adequately addressed

 Cllr Dixon said that Cabinet had dismissed all three suggestions.
 He said that it was acknowledged that the Corporate Plan was at an advanced stage, it was not too late to make some amendments and he hoped that Members would consider the Committee's suggestions.